Written by Dr. Isabella Cruz, PhD, LCSW • Last updated: April 15, 2026

 Federal Grants

-Every year, the US Department of Education provides $112 billion in financial aid.
-Through their Pell Grant program, students can receive over $7,000 to put towards school-related costs.
-Students with great financial need can receive more aid by applying for Federal Supplemental Educational Opportunity Grants (FSEOG).
+Every year, the US Department of Education provides $112 billion annually (based on recent federal estimates) in financial aid.
+Through the Pell Grant program, students can receive up to about $7,000 per year (varies annually) toward school-related costs.
+Students with the greatest financial need can apply for additional support through Federal Supplemental Educational Opportunity Grants (FSEOG).

 California State Government Grants

-Cal Grant is one of the most well-funded and accessible state-based grant programs in the country.
-In addition to the general Cal Grant program, there are also programs designed specifically for current and former foster youth, students who would like to start their college education at a community college, and high-performing students from low-income homes.
+Cal Grant is one of the largest state-based grant programs in the country.
+Beyond the general program, there are Cal Grant options designed specifically for current and former foster youth, students starting at community college, and high-performing students from low-income households.
 Through the California Dream Act, undocumented students can also apply for funding.

-But like federal grants, Cal Grants are typically only open to bachelor’s students.
-However, MSW students can apply for a State University Grant (SUG) — a need-based award that can cover state university fees.
+Like federal grants, Cal Grants are primarily available to undergraduate students, with limited exceptions.
+MSW students can apply for a State University Grant (SUG), a need-based award that can cover state university fees.

-Though government agencies provide the most widely-available grants, many colleges and universities have their own grants for MSW students.
-Generally, schools use FAFSA information to determine eligibility, but some schools have a separate application process.
+Many California colleges and universities have their own grants for MSW students.
+Most use FAFSA information to determine eligibility, though some schools run a separate application process.
+It’s worth contacting your program’s financial aid office directly to ask what’s available.